pgraham/php-annotations/README.md

 ### Factory

-Projects where it is necessary to create multiple Annotations instances for the same doc comment, or it is necessary to do a lot of argument passing to avoid this, may benefit from the use of an AnnotationFactory.
+Projects that create multiple Annotations instances for the same doc comment, or find it necessary to do a lot of argument passing to avoid this, may benefit from the use of an AnnotationFactory.
 AnnotationFactories will cache Annotation instances based on the doc comment's md5 hash value.
 Computing this value is generally faster than parsing the comment multiple times.

 ```php
 <?php